dzekelid/rates/_listings/telapi/openapi.md

 - application/json
 paths:
   /api/hotel/v0/hotels/{hotelId}/rateplans/{rateplanCode}/rates:
+    patch:
+      summary: Partially update a rate of the specified rateplan for the defined time period.
+      description: "The hetras API is using this Patch Specification\r\n            to partially update an existing resource.
+Currently this call only allows to set the base price for non-derived rateplans if the rateplan\r\n            is active and already loaded for the specified time period.\r\n            \r\n
+        \           A request example:\r\n            [\r\n              {\r\n                \"op\":
+        \"replace\", \"path\": \"/base_price\", \"value\": 120.00\r\n              }\r\n
+        \           ]\r\n            \r\n            For more details on how the API responds to errors please check our documentation on \r\n            Error Handling."
+      operationId: RatePlans_PatchRates
+      x-api-path-slug: apihotelv0hotelshotelidrateplansrateplancoderates-patch
+      parameters:
+      - in: header
+        name: App-Id
+        description: Application identifier
+      - in: header
+        name: App-Key
+        description: Application key
+      - in: query
+        name: from
+        description: Defines the last business day you would like to get rates for
+      - in: path
+        name: hotelId
+        description: The hotel id the rateplan belongs to
+      - in: body
+        name: patchRequest
+        description: A set of JSON Patch operations
+        schema:
+          $ref: '#/definitions/holder'
+      - in: path
+        name: rateplanCode
+        description: The code of the rateplan you want to update the daily rate details for
+      - in: query
+        name: to
+        description: Defines the first business day you would like to get rates for
+      responses:
+        200:
+          description: OK
+      tags:
+      - Partially
+      - Update
+      - Rate
+      - Of
+      - Specified
+      - Rateplanthe
+      - Defined
+      - Time
+      - Period
     get:
       summary: Get the setup of the daily rates for a specific rateplan and a defined timeperiod.